-A committee of three faculty members, including the student's faculty advisor, reviews the portfolio and provides advice to the student about its content and quality.
+A committee of three faculty members, including a student's faculty advisor, reviews the portfolio and provides advice to the student about its content and quality.
 The student's faculty advisor is responsible for evaluating the portfolio and recommending that the certificate be awarded.

 Category 3 requires the following course.

 |EALL:7475||Ph.D. ePortfolio in College Teaching||3|